 If you’re in the market for a portrait, or maybe have a project which require an artist/illustrator, feel free to get in touch!

-While Margaret Hamilton worked at the MIT Instrument Laboratory as a computer scientists they were contracted to for NASA’s Apollo programme.
+While Margaret Hamilton worked at the MIT Instrument Laboratory as a computer scientist, the company was contracted to work for NASA’s Apollo programme.
 Her work included developing the on-board flight software for NASA’s Apollo programme.
-She also coined the term “Software engineer”.
+She’s also known for having coined the term “Software engineer”.

 Mae Jemison is an engineer, physician and a former NASA astronaut.
 In 1992 she became the first Black woman in space when she served as a mission specialist during the STS-47 mission.